beetbox/aura/docs/api.rst

 ------

 An AURA server **MUST** expose a collection of tracks (i.e., individual songs).
+Information about a track is provided in a track resource object, which is in the form of a JSON API `resource object`_.
+The top-level key ``type`` of all track resource objects **MUST** be the string ``"track"``.

 .. http:get:: /aura/tracks
     :synopsis: All tracks in the library.

     The collection of all tracks in the library.
-The ``data`` key in the response corresponds to an array of objects, each of which is a JSON API `resource object`_.
+The reponse is a JSON object whose ``data`` key maps to an array of track resource objects.

 .. http:get:: /aura/tracks/(id)
     :synopsis: A specific track.

     An individual track resource.
-The response is a JSON object where key ``data`` maps to a single track resource object.
+The response is a JSON object whose ``data`` key maps to a single track resource object.

 Required Attributes
 '''''''''''''''''''